What Credit Score Is Needed for a Wells Fargo Autograph Card?

 3 min read

-The Wells Fargo Autograph Card is a solid choice for those looking to earn rewards on everyday spending.
-With no annual fee and bonus categories that include dining, travel, gas, and more, it’s a great option for maximizing purchases.
+The Wells Fargo Autograph Card is a great pick for anyone who wants to earn points on everyday purchases.
+With no annual fee and strong rewards in categories like dining, travel, gas, and streaming, it’s a solid choice for people who spend in the right areas.

 Crediful